-This is the first of Edmund and Charlie Inkin’s three wonderfully unpretentious and enjoyable establishments, (see The Gurnard’s Head and The Old Coastguard).
-Set amid magnificent scenery between the Black Mountains and Brecon Beacons, the plain but pleasing old inn has become a sanctuary for food lovers, walkers and literary visitors to the nearby book town of Hay-on-Wye.
-They love the honest simplicity, the warmth of welcome, colour and comfort, both in ground floor rooms whose names say it all – Library, Tack Room, Aga Room – and in bedrooms whose beds and linens are second to none.
+This is the first of Edmund and Charlie Inkin’s three wonderfully unpretentious and enjoyable establishments.
+Set amid magnificent scenery between the Black Mountains and Brecon Beacons, the plain but pleasing old inn has become a sanctuary for food lovers, walkers and bookish visitors to nearby Hay-on-Wye, famed for its lit fests.
+They love the honest simplicity, the warmth of welcome, colour and comfort, both in ground floor rooms whose names say it all – Library, Tack Room, Aga Room – and in bedrooms where the beds and linens are second to none.
 Curl up here with one of the books that lie around the building, listen to your Roberts radio or simply gaze out at the hills.
-You are truly ‘enveloped with a big cuddle’ here and after a surprisingly refined dinner based on the Welsh larder, you’ll head for bed with an equally big smile on your face.
-Doubles from £135.
+You feel truly as though enveloped in a big embrace here and after a surprisingly refined dinner, based on the Welsh larder, you’ll head for bed with an equally big smile on your face.

 Want to find out more?
 Visit the hotel's website.